 1. The Comprehensive DBT Rotation:

-This option is a 12-month/year-long rotation designed to develop full competency in all modes of treatment in DBT.
+This option is designed to develop full competency in all modes of treatment in DBT.
 Interns on the Comprehensive DBT rotation maintain a training caseload of at least 2 DBT patients (which may be adults, adolescents or both).
 As part of training, interns (1) conduct pre-treatment consultations to determine the appropriateness of DBT for referred patients; (2) provide individual DBT/DBT-A to patients; (3) provide telephone skills coaching to their individual patients (Note: DBT telephone skills coaching is provided based on the intern's own individual limits; we strongly encourage interns observing limits to manage their well-being and DO NOT require interns to be available 24/7 for skills coaching); co-lead DBT Skill Training Classes/Groups, including leading didactic segments of skills training classes, helping to manage behavior during skill classes and reviewing patients' homework; (4) participate in and periodically lead weekly DBT consultation team meetings.

 Cardiac Rehabilitation: